Search the Whole Web to quickly find what you're looking for:

 The patient was around 40, very tough, worked outside, mostly digging ditches for the electricity company there.
-He was about as wide as he was tall and all muscle.
+He was about as wide as he was tall, and he was all muscle.

 According to the nurse, he had had a very limited education and had never needed, let alone received, acupuncture treatment.
 He didn't seem to know what it was.

 By the way...
-You may find this surprising, but don't assume that everyone in China drinks green tea and lives by the rules of traditional Chinese medicine on keeping well.
+You may find this surprising, but don't assume that everyone in China drinks green tea and lives by the rules of traditional Chinese medicine to keep well.

 The Chinese are no better at doing what they should, health-wise, than are we in the West.
 And many Chinese have never encountered Chinese medicine.

 Apparently our patient had had mumps for three weeks, and the lump under his right jaw was huge, like a small football.

 His head was forced back and towards the left.

 He seemed to be in pain but didn't admit to it.

 He'd been on antibiotics for all three weeks without effect.